Kimchi: Production

-To make kimchi, start by slicing cabbage or daikon into small, uniform pieces to increase surface area.
-The pieces are then coated with salt to draw out water, which helps preserve them by preventing the growth of harmful microorganisms.
+To make kimchi, cabbage or daikon is sliced into small, uniform pieces to increase surface area.
+The pieces are then coated with salt to draw out water and increase salt content, which helps preserve them by preventing the growth of harmful microorganisms.
 This salting process can use 5–7% salt for 12 hours or 15% salt for 3–7 hours.

-After salting, drain the excess water and mix in the seasoning ingredients.
-Adding sugar can also help by binding any remaining water.
-Finally, pack the brined vegetables into an airtight jar and let them ferment at room temperature for 24 to 48 hours.
+After salting, excess water is drained and the seasoning ingredients are added.
+Sugar can be used to bind any remaining water.
+Finally, the brined vegetables are packed into airtight jars and left to ferment at room temperature for 24 to 48 hours.
 The ideal salt concentration during fermentation is about 3%.

 Since the fermentation process results in the production of carbon dioxide, the jar should be "burped" daily to release the gas.
 The more fermentation that occurs, the more carbon dioxide will be incorporated, which results in a very carbonated-drink-like effect.